 "When children become overtired they get cranky, which can increase the bedtime struggles," she says.
 "Parents will sometimes react by keeping them up later to try to tire them out, which exacerbates the problems.
 Offer rewards for nights without struggle, but try not to scold or punish your child if they are resistant.
 Remember, you have control over when your child goes to bed, not when he or she falls asleep.
 If they are unable to fall asleep quickly, the rule should be that they have to remain lying quietly in bed."

 Some preschoolers continue to co-sleep with their parents, a practice that is common among some cultures.
 The American Academy of Pediatrics recommends against parent-infant bedsharing because of the risk of Sudden Infant Death Syndrome (SIDS).
-The risk of SIDS declines after the first year, but if a young child co-sleeps with his parents on a long-term basis, it may become difficult to get him to sleep independently.
+The risk of SIDS declines after the first year, but if a young child co-sleeps with their parents on a long-term basis, it may become difficult to get them to sleep independently.

 "The older the child gets the more difficult it can become to encourage him or her to sleep in their own room," Briccetti says.